RodEsp/better-pwsh-ls/README.md

 ## Installation

-This module can be installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/better-ls/) witht he follwing command:
+This module can be installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/better-ls/) with the follwing command:

 ```pwsh
 Install-Module -Name better-ls